AaronNGray/sool-language/docs/Reference_Manual/Signature.md

 ### Inheritance

 Signatures maybe "instantiated" as traits.
-This is done by the trait inheriting the signature or signatures.
+This is done by the trait inheriting or implmenting the signature or signatures.

 ## Implementation